tamaravujic/PhD/README.md

 Collection of scripts used to identifying non-coding genetic variants in the ERG gene, associated with Primary Lymphedema (PL).
 Integrates variant annotation, structural variant analysis, chromatin accessibility prediction, and transcription factor binding predictions across multiple genome assemblies.

-This work is for a PhD project funded by the British Heart Foundation at Imperial College London Supervised by Dr Graeme Birsdey and Dr Inês Cebola
+This work is for a PhD project funded by the British Heart Foundation at Imperial College London Supervised by Dr Graeme Birdsey and Dr Inês Cebola

 ---